How to use self-drilling screws? Step by Step Tutorial

-Screws, especially self-drilling screws, among other building materials, will only perform to its maximum potential only when chosen correctly, and then installed properly.
+Screws, especially self-drilling screws, among other building materials, will only perform to their maximum potential when chosen correctly, and then installed properly.

-The “how to” part of using self- drilling screws can be broken down in two parts – How to “choose” the correct screw for the job, and how to “use” the screw correctly.
+The “how to” use self- drilling screws part can be broken down into two parts – How to “choose” the correct screw for the job, and how to “use” the screw correctly.

 Recommended Reading: BDN Fasteners Types of screws for metal